10 of the Most Celebrated Knights of the Medieval Ages

 Bertrand du Guesclin lowers his lance before his father to signify his refusal to fight him Rennes.
 A chivalrous and respectful gesture. – Paul de Sémant

-One of the most famous tales associated with du Guesclin is his capture of the famed English knight Sir Henry of Trastámara.
-During a battle, du Guesclin recognized Henry and offered him a place among his own retinue, a gesture that highlighted his respect for chivalry even in the midst of conflict.
+One of the most famous stories about du Guesclin is his capture of the legendary English knight Sir Henry of Trastámara.
+During a battle, du Guesclin recognized Henry and offered him a place in his own retinue, a gesture that reflected du Guesclin’s respect for chivalry, even in the heat of battle.

 Engraving “Bertrand du Guesclin” by Alphonse de Neuville (1894).